BU-Spark/ds-councilor-louijeune-small-landlord/deliverable1/report.md

 ## Refined Project Scope

 We have decided to focus on the following questions:
-1. What percentage of housing stock is owned by owner occupied landlords?
+1. What is the current distribution of landlords NOT currently enrolled in different affordable housing units?
 2. What percentage of this housing stock is affordable?